jthmiller/eDNA-metabarcoding-intro/README.md

 ## FASTQ sample QA/QC

-- Fastp is used to trim off the poly-G tail commonly found in amplicon nova-seq data.
+- The 2-color chemistry of recent illumina sequencing platforms results in long, poly-g tails added to sequenced fragments that are less than 250-bp ling.
+Fastp can trim off the poly-G tails reads and toss those that are below a threashold (usually the primer-dimer reads that are trimmed to ~75-bp or so)

 - Qiime imports the directory of poly-G trimmed FASTQ files into a single 'qiime file' with the 'qza' extension.
 Using the primer sequence, qiime's 'cutadapt' plugin removes the primer and adapters of each pair of sequences.
 A second 'qza' output file is created for the cutadapt trimmed data.